Products for users

 In 2012 the destructive Sandy hurricane swept through the USA, causing the most damage in the Northeastern States.
 The Airbnb company did not sit idly by and opened up the airbnb.com/sandy subsite that offered free lodging for those affected by the disaster.
 This noble undertaking has now grown into the special emergency assistance program called Disaster Response.
 Airbnb made it possible to give shelter to the victims of massive fires in San Diego, floods in the Balkan Peninsula that hit the inhabitants of Serbia, Bosnia and Croatia, floods in London, Sardinia and the American state of Colorado, earthquakes on the Greek island of Kefalonia and ice storms in Toronto and Atlanta.

 When a disaster happens, Airbnb activates the program and starts to automatically send out emails with requests for assistance to all landlords on the affected territory.
 All booking done through Airbnb on the affected territory is made free of charge and home owners are given access to a 24/7 support service, a guarantee system and several other service options.
 In addition, Airbnb uses its own communication channels to inform both hosts and guests that it’s possible to get or give help during a cataclysm.
-Volunteer organizations that cooperate with Airbnb can pre-emptively pick the hosts that are ready to assist in an emergency.
+Volunteer organizations that cooperate with Airbnb can

 Host Home и Get Mobile